EdvinBec/stock-trader/README.md

 A stock trader is web application that fetches real-time stock prices, options data, and market trends

-It collects data from Yahoo Finance and itegrates Alpha Vintage APIto provide stock details and option trading insights
+It collects data from Yahoo Finance and integrates Alpha Vintage API to provide stock details and option trading insights

 ## 🚀 Features